che-incubator/chectl/README.md

 ## `chectl devfile:generate`

-generate and print a devfile to stdout given some Kubernetes resources and other Che workspaces features (project, language-support, commands etc...)
+generate and print a devfile to stdout given some Kubernetes resources and other workspaces features (project, language-support, commands etc...)

 ```
 USAGE